Farnborough Airshow 2026: Meet the Team

 All events

-PAL Aerospace x De Havilland// Engineering and Operational Insights: Inside the Dash-8 Platform for Today’s Special Missions
+PAL Aerospace x De Havilland// Engineering and Operational Insights: Inside the Dash 8 Platform for Today’s Special Missions

 // Your mission first

-De Havilland Canada and PAL Aerospace bring together OEM airframe engineering, certified mission-system integration, and decades of real-world Dash-8 operations to present a unified, technically mature approach to special mission aircraft development.
+De Havilland Canada and PAL Aerospace bring together OEM airframe engineering, certified mission-system integration, and decades of real-world Dash 8 operations to present a unified, technically mature approach to special mission aircraft development.

 This session brings together OEM engineering authority from De Havilland Canada with PAL Aerospace’s program leadership and operational expertise.
 Contributions span airframe engineering, pilot, and frontline sensor operations; informed by aircraft that are flown, maintained, and operated in today’s most demanding special missions.

-In this session we’ll cover:
+In this session, we cover:

-• The OEM Foundation: Understanding structural stability, power distribution, and the airframe design philosophy that makes the Dash-8 a natural fit for special missions and sensor-agnostic architectures.
+• The OEM Foundation: Understanding structural stability, power distribution, and the airframe design philosophy that makes the Dash 8 a natural fit for special missions and sensor-agnostic architectures.

 • Engineering the Mission: A deep dive into integration – cooling, EMI/EMC management, and Starlink-backed connectivity for real-time data flow.